M. K. Anwar

+Early life and education

+Anwar was born on 1 January 1933 in Homna, Tipperah district, Bengal Presidency.
+He passed his matriculation in 1948.
+He completed his Intermediate of Science (I. Sc.) from Dhaka College in 1950.
+He obtained an Bachelor of Science (Honours) degree in Statistics from the University of Dhaka.
+Furthermore, he completed an Master of Science degree in Statistics from the same university.

 Career

-Anwar joined in the government service in 1953 as an officer of Civil Service of Pakistan (CSP).
-Until his retirement from government positions, he had served as the finance secretary and cabinet secretary.
-He joined Bangladesh Nationalist Party in 1991.
+Anwar entered government service in 1956 as an officer of the Civil Service of Pakistan (CSP).
+He served as the finance secretary and cabinet secretary.
+He joined Bangladesh Nationalist Party (BNP) in 1991.

 Anwar was first elected as a Jatiya Sangsad member for Comilla-1 at the 1991 general election.
 He was re-elected at the 1996 and 2001 general elections.
-He was a standing committee member of Bangladesh Nationalist Party.
-He served as the Minister of Agriculture under Second Khaleda Cabinet during 2001–2006.
+He was a standing committee member of the BNP.
+He served as the minister of agriculture in the third Khaleda Cabinet during 2001–2006.
 He was a vice-president of the party.

 Lawsuits

-In 2014, Anwar was sued by Bangladesh Police for causing communal disharmony after he accused Bangladesh Awami League of burning Quran during Hifazat-e Islam protests, while proclaiming Hifazats innocence.
+In 2014, Anwar was sued by the Bangladesh Police for causing communal disharmony after he accused the Bangladesh Awami League of Quran burning during Hifazat-e Islam protests, while proclaiming Hifazats innocence.
 In 2015, Bangladesh police filed a case against him over violence during the 10th national elections.
 In March 2017, arrest warrants were issued against him.